Caster: Coding a Topology

 Overview

-Caster is the primary deployment component of the Crucible simulation framework.
-Terraform, an open-source Infrastructure-as-Code tool, underlies Caster.
+Caster is the deployment component of the Crucible framework.
+It uses Terraform, an open source Infrastructure-as-Code tool, to define and apply infrastructure configurations.

-Caster provides a web interface that gives exercise developers a powerful and flexible way to create, share, and manage topology configurations.
+Caster provides a web interface where exercise developers create, share, and manage topology configurations.

 Terraform Integration